hashilyze/StoryMaker/Assets/EntityController/ReadMe.txt

-﻿# Entitys
+﻿# EC package

 # Summary
+Control motion of entity such as object or character.
-Control action of character, make it easy to interact with others
+This package make it easy to interact with others.

-# Description
+# Introduction
 Every character has its own action.
-So, although we can implement the character-component for some characters, what implement character-component for all characters is very difficult.
+So, Implementing character component for all characters is very difficult.
+However, We can implement motion component because motion of characters are similarly.

-For this reason, this package serve 'EntityController'.
+For this reason, this package serve 'EntityController' which have base motions.
-EntityController have base action and interaction with rigidbody apllied all character.
-For example, If Player having ChracterController collide to wall, player and dosen't through wall and stop in front of it.
-Base action consist of simple actions such as move, teleport, but these are very powerful.
-If you want other actions, can implement by using these.

 # Component
-EntityController: Base action and interaction
+EntityController

+PlatformerController